Daredevil CEOs may put their companies at risk

-BOSTON The death of Micron Chief Executive Steve Appleton in the crash of an experimental plane is raising fresh questions about what a company should disclose to investors when a senior executive has a high-risk hobby.
+BOSTON, Feb 7 The death of Micron Technology Inc Chief Executive Steve Appleton in the crash of an experimental plane is raising fresh questions about what a company should disclose to investors when a senior executive has a high-risk hobby.

 Other CEOs engage in physical pursuits that might be considered dangerous for anyone, let alone the head of a major corporation.